Search results for legislation as code

 All government-held information requires appropriate protection.
 Government agencies must consider the nature and value of the information they’re managing and the measures needed to protect it.

-Found in Standards & guidance / Strategy and planning / Digital lifecycle / Live
+Found in Standards & guidance / Privacy, security and risk / Privacy / Manage a privacy programme / Privacy by Design (PbD)

 Utility links and page information